EQ-bench/EQ-Bench/README.md

 <details>
 <summary>v2.1 details</summary>

 After collecting a lot of data from v2, it's clear that the revision component has a mostly negative effect.
 Only 8% of the time does it improve the score, and on average the revised score is 2.95% lower than the first pass score.
+Since we choose the highest of the first pass vs revised aggregate scores, the revision component is rarely affecting the overall score.

-Since the revision component of the questions requires significantly more inference, we opt to set it off by default.
+Since revising requires significantly more inference, we opt to set it off by default.
 You can still enable it with the `--revise` argument.
-The upshot is that the benchmark is now much cheaper/faster to run, and the prompts are a little less complex.
-This change should have very little effect on scores.
+The upshot of disabling revision is that the benchmark is now much cheaper/faster to run, and the prompts are a little less complex.
+This change should have a negligible effect on scores.

 </details>